otieno54/otieno54/README.md

 Hi there 👋

 I'm Bill Humphrey Oduor, a Software Engineer with skills in machine learning and AI 🤖, full-stack web development 🌐, and mobile app development using React Native 📱.
-I have a strong background in software design 🧩, software architecture 🏗️, software metrics 📊, and software verification and validation ✅.
+I have a strong background in software design 🧩, software architecture 🏗️,system security, software metrics 📊, and software verification and validation ✅.
 My work revolves around leveraging technology to build practical applications that solve real-world problems 🌍.

 I enjoy exploring new challenges and technologies 🚀 to stay ahead in the ever-evolving tech landscape.
 Whether I'm working on mobile apps, web apps, or intelligent systems, I'm always eager to create impactful solutions 💡.
 Feel free to explore my repositories or reach out if you're interested in collaborating 🤝!